ssciolist/hello-block/README.md

 # Hello Block

-Hello Block is a Ruby on Rails application designed to serve [real-world data](https://www.denvergov.org/content/denvergov/en/denver-development-services/help-me-find-/building-permits.html) about the changing landscape of Denver, as illustrated by its new construction.
-Using this application, you can search an address in the Denver metro area and return the estimated dollar amount of new construction in your area.
-If you're interested in tracking the result, users can sign up to recieve weekly emails about new construction in their area.
+Hello Block was a Ruby on Rails application designed to serve real-world data about the changing landscape of Denver, as illustrated by its new construction.
+However, in the years since its inception, the city of Denver changed the way the permit data was stored, which made impossible for me to continue scraping the data.
+A perfect example of Denver's changing landscape, you could say.
+Using this application, one was able to search an address in the Denver metro area and return the estimated dollar amount of new construction in your area.
+If you were interested in tracking the result, users were able sign up to recieve weekly emails about new construction in their area.

-See it for yourself at [hello-block.herokuapp.com](https://hello-block.herokuapp.com/)

 ## Setup